rimi-itk/remote-commands/README.md

 ## Configuration

-All configuration of sites is done in your [OpenSSH client configuration file (`~/.ssh/config`)](https://man.openbsd.org/ssh_config).
+All configuration of hosts is done in your [OpenSSH client configuration file (`~/.ssh/config`)](https://man.openbsd.org/ssh_config).

 Assuming the following configuration is set in `~/.ssh/config`